 He liked the French Press method that uses a compression filter to push the coffee grounds to the bottom.

 His impression of this was more like a large tube with a plunger attached.
 It used air pressure to speed up the process of filtering the coffee.
-After his first experiment, he realized there was a big difference in taste.
+After his first experiment, he realized there was a big difference in taste using this immersion method.
 The quality of the coffee was there, but the bitterness and acidity were gone.
 Alan wasted no time in calling his business manager Alex Tennant at Aerobie, to quickly come to his house.

 Alex was one of the first to try this new kind of coffee.
 His impressed reaction followed by him stating: I could sell a ton of these’, started the ball rolling.
 For the next year, Alan further developed the design with used different sized tubes and plungers.
 He had no idea how to develop the instructions, but over time they presented themselves as it evolved.
 In the end, Alan decided on thew name AeroPress for this new invention.